Persisting Data Grid Information

-Persisting the data grid information with PHP and PostgreSQL
+Persisting the data grid information with PHP and PostgresSQL for seamless database integration.

 Published at 21/09/2023